Cookie Clicker: Gameplay

-At first, the player clicks on a large cookie on the far left side of the screen, earning one cookie per click.
-With these cookies, the player can buy new buildings such as cursors, grandmas, farms, mines, factories, banks, temples, and many more that automatically make cookies without needing to click.
-Prices increase exponentially, each asset costing 15% more than the last-purchased asset of the same type.
+At first, the player clicks on a large cookie, earning one cookie per click.
+With these cookies, the player can buy additional means of production such as cursors, grandmas, farms, mines, factories, banks, temples, and several more that automatically generate cookies.
+Prices increase exponentially, with each asset costing 15% more than the last-purchased asset of the same type.
 The player may also purchase upgrades to increase cookie production for these buildings.
 Golden cookies, small cookies that appear in random locations and fade away after several seconds, appear periodically and grant effects, such as a temporary increase in the rate of production, if clicked before they disappear.

 After earning a certain number of cookies, the player can 'ascend', losing their progress but earning heavenly chips and prestige levels.
-Prestige levels add a permanent boost (+1% per level) to the rate of cookie production in future play-throughs, while heavenly chips can be spent on a wide variety of prestige upgrades.
+Prestige levels add a permanent boost (+1% per level) to the rate of cookie production in future playthroughs, while heavenly chips can be spent on a wide variety of prestige upgrades.
 However, the number of cookies needed to unlock the next prestige level goes up proportionally with the cube of the level, becoming harder to attain as more are acquired.
-Other game mechanics include "wrinklers" (eldritch beasts which reduce cookie production, but can be popped by clicking them, returning all the cookies it digested with interest), Krumblor the Cookie Dragon, mini games, and sugar lumps (which take 24 hours to coalesce and are used to level up buildings and boost their production rate).
+Other game mechanics include "wrinklers" (eldritch beasts which reduce cookie production, but can be popped by clicking them, returning all the cookies it digested with interest), Krumblor the Cookie Dragon, and sugar lumps (which take 24 hours to coalesce and are used to level up buildings, boost their production rate, and unlock minigames.)

 Achievements can be earned by completing various tasks or goals, such as reaching a certain number of total cookies produced, owning a particular number of buildings of a certain type or clicking a certain number of golden cookies.
 Upon reaching a certain number of achievements, the player unlocks different colors of milk that appear below the cookie.
+There are also shadow achievements, which are achievements that were determined too unfair or difficult to complete.
+Shadow achievements do not contribute to unlocking new milk.
+"Kitten" upgrades appear when a new milk is unlocked.
 With "kitten" upgrades, the player earns extra production depending on their total achievements.
 Additionally, seasonal events occur during their respective holidays which come with more upgrades and cookies to unlock.

-The game features geometric growth: the player begins baking handfuls of cookies, but can quickly reach billions of cookies, and eventually attain duodecillions (1039) of cookies or beyond.
-The game has no clear ending.
+The game features geometric or exponential growth: the player begins by baking individual cookies, but can quickly reach billions of cookies, and eventually attain duodecillions (1039) of cookies or beyond.
+Though the game has no clear ending, it has over six hundred achievements, and users may aim to reach milestone numbers of cookies.

-Because of the game's relatively simple code, cheats and add-ons are widely available and simply implemented by using browser consoles and bookmarklets.